pakoito/RxActions/README.md

 #RxActions

-RxActions is a library to smooth RxJava usage by combining actions.
+RxActions is a library to smooth RxJava usage by functionally composing actions.

 ##Rationale

 Sometimes you have to describe side effects in your Observable chain, by means of doOnNext, doOnError, or even in the subscription.
 Writing several of those operators may incur on minimal performance penalties, and make the chain more verbose.
 RxActions allows you to combine those actions sequentially.

+One acknowledged critique is that the composition can be done imperatively instead by using a lambda but that's not available on Java 1.6 versions without 3rd party tools, making it effectively more verbose.

 ##Usage